 Afterward, the woman should ideally lie in bed for an hour under warm covers or just be sure to stay out of all drafts and keep warm.
 Bedtime is the best time to do a vaginal steam.
 How often?
 When there is pathology with menses, we ask the woman to do three bajos within the week before her period begins.
 She repeats this monthly until her menstrual fluids are pink and there is no cramping.
 For post-partum women the midwife decides when the time is right depending on the condition of the mother.
 All things being normal after delivery, the steam bath could be performed as early as the first day or sometime within the next seven to eight days.
 Each midwife seems to have a different protocol, but over the decades I have learned that it is anywhere from one to nine days after delivery and may be repeated more than once.
 For post-partum women the objective is to cleanse the uterine membrane.

-Interested in trying a vaginal steam or recommending it to your clients?
+SPONSORED LINK: Interested in trying a vaginal steam?

 Listen to an Interview with Rosita